mrstefangrimm/Futile.SpecFlow-Examples/Reqnroll/Readme.md

 ## How it works

-by using FlaUIPlayWrightusing HttpClientTest profiles in `reqnroll.ampsettings.json` which can be selected at runtime

-Limitations (difference to specflow.action.plugins)
+While Reqnroll does the hard stuff and lets you use BDD for unit tests, integration tests, e2e test with any framework that is on the market (PlayWright, Selenium, ... you name it), various DI frameworks, Testing frameworks (MSTest, NUnit, xUnit), Reqnroll.Amp comes with some hard-wired decisions.

+Reqnroll.Amp uses:

+- Reqnroll
-- Uses chrome and PlayWright for Web UI testing
+- Chrome browser and PlayWright for Web UI testing
-- Uses FlaUI for Windows application testing
+- FlaUI for Windows application testing
-- Uses xunit.v3
+- xunit.v3
-- Uses Autofac
+- Autofac

-Personal opinion: Which testing frameworks is an system architecture decision.
-To later change to a different framework is hard.
-To write a Selenium driver for example is easy; just copy and modify `PlayWrightDriver`.
+Two features are unique:

+1. It is possible to define profiles in `reqnroll.ampsettings.json` which can be selected at runtime
+2. It is possible to start applications as part of a e2e test.
+Muliple Web UIs, APIs and Windows applications can be part of one test scenario

-Repository structure
+## Repository structure

+- src: source code of the Reqnroll.Amp library
+- tests: test the features and aspects of Reqnroll.Amp.
+Best entry point to learn
 - examples: examples use Futile.Reqnroll.Amp nuget package from nuget.org.
 Examples are more complex than tests
-- tests: test the features and aspects of Reqnroll.Amp.
-Best entry point to learn
-- src: source code of the Reqnroll.Amp library

----

-Build, air-gaped

-To work offline, use the batch files.
+If you want to work offline (air gapped), you may like the "Build-AmpArtifiacts" resp.
+"Build-AmpArtifiacts-windows" scripts.
+These scripts get all the package dependencies and compress the nuget packages into an archive (zip on Windows, tar.gz on Linux)